 The important tip like "chalking your cue stick" before each shot I had already learned in my freshman year of shooting pool, long before he came into my life.
 But the first thing he shared with me about playing pool was the most important thing he shared with me about playing pool: There is no reason to shoot the cue ball hard and that 95% of the shots you take in any game should be shot softly.

-You need to control where your cue ball is going and where it will end up after you shoot your current shot so you are basically planning your next shot ahead of time.
-I watched him apply this same strategy to own shooting.
+You need to control where your cue ball is going and where it will end up after you shoot your current shot so you are basically planning your next shot ahead of time...but realistically you are planning an entire rotation of shots-one after the other until you finish the game.
+I watched him apply this same strategy to his own shooting.
 He shot so softly and his aim was precisely on target and so when the cue ball came to a stop he was ready for the next shot he currently had planned out.
 He could run the table time and time again.
+The goal in any game is to never leave your opponent a shot if you are unable to run the table and you just happen to miss a shot.

 But this was just the beginning of what I learned from him.
 He wanted me to be able to use "english" in a much more accurate way that would provide me an additional skill to achieve that much sought after complete game of playing pool.